If an adaptation of a series is popular, it will leave its stamp on subsequent adaptations

 - One episode of that series was adapted from a section of a novel, rather than the other way around: the episode "White Hole" is based on the "Garbage World" section of the novel "Better Than Life".

 - Technically the Thunder Hammer is not a two-handed weapon, you just can't get a bonus attack unless you have a pair (or in 6th edition, a Thunder Hammer and a Powerfist/Lightnig Claw), which no official model has.
-It just wasn't availeable for a Power Armoured HQ unit before the 4th edition codex.
+However, it was not availeable for a power armoured character until the 5th edition Space Marine codex, which came out after Dawn of War.

 - Tau Railrifle was first introduced in the Fire Warrior game, and was given rules as a White Dwarf supplement before being added to the next codex.